-This section explains how to configure the XAP logging.
+This section explains how to configure the logging for GigaSpaces products.
 You can format the log output, choose file names, and define rollover policies.

 Some of the features discussed on this page are not part of the open-source edition, and are only available in the licensed editions (starting with XAP Premium).

 XAP makes logging calls using the Java platform's core logging facilities.
 For a detailed explanation of the Java logging framework, refer to Java Logging Overview on the Oracle website.